reverbel/prefix-map/README.md

 Searching Strings"][bentley-sedgewick], or their article "Ternary Search Trees" [in Dr. Dobb's][ternary-search-trees].

-A _ternary splay tree_, also known as a _lexicographic splay tree_, is
+A _ternary splay tree_, also known as _lexicographic splay tree_, is a
-a self-adjusting form of ternary search tree.
+self-adjusting form of ternary search tree.
 Ternary splay trees are an extension of Sleator and Tarjan's plain (binary) _splay trees_, and were first presented in [the same (aforementioned) paper][sleator-tarjan] that developed and analyzed splay trees.
 Both varieties of splay trees use the same restructuring heuristic and have operations with similar amortized time bounds.

 [sleator-tarjan]: http://www.cs.cmu.edu/~sleator/papers/self-adjusting.pdf "Self-Adjusting Binary Search Trees"